decodio/addons10/web_outlook_plugin/README.md

 ##Install
-The plugin was configured for Odoo v8.0.
+The plugin was configured for Odoo v10.0.
 Install as server-wide module.

+Use:
+/web_outlook_plugin/<db>/Manifest.xml
+as URL for Outlook manifest.

 ##Translation
 * - EN